cowboy/jquery-throttle-debounce/README.markdown

 ## Release History ##

+1.1 - (3/7/2010) Fixed a bug in <jQuery.throttle> where trailing callbacks executed later than they should.
+Reworked a fair amount of internal logic as well.
-1.0   - (3/3/2010) Initial release as a stand-alone project.
+1.0 - (3/6/2010) Initial release as a stand-alone project.
 Migrated over from jquery-misc repo v0.4 to jquery-throttle repo v1.0, added the no_trailing throttle parameter and debounce functionality.

 ## License ##